AlfredoGJ/ThePrismaticCreator/README.md

+# A Magic The Gathering Card Creator -  Just For Fun :sunglasses: :metal: :fire:

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).